Sunday, October 14, 2012

 Van Buren ran again in 1848 shocking everyone when the preacher of party discipline bolted from his party to the free-soil party.
 He would be the first of three presidents to attempt a comeback in this manner.
 It stood no chance but Van Buren got his revenge at the Democrats, who in his mind betrayed him, by throwing the election to the Whigs, electing Zachary Taylor over Lewis Cass.

 Joel Silbey’s book is small and easy to read.
-It is a good starting point for anyone who would like to know something about our eight president.
+It is a good starting point for anyone who would like to know something about our eighth president.
 Van Buren was quite a trailblazer but every new political weapon he could find was then used against him.
 He in many ways was his own worst enemy.

 [1] This would not be overturned until 1936.

-[2] Only Grover Cleveland,in 1892, was ever able to successfully regain the office.
+[2] Only Grover Cleveland, in 1892, was ever able to successfully regain the office.

 (Video from the PBS American Presidents series)